neueda/GOLang_Course_Project/README.md

 This command will remove any entries from the ``go.sum`` file that are no longer needed based on your updated ``go.mod`` file.

 ## Use Case - Task Assignment:

+Using the above Task model as a template, go through the following assignment and implement your own code.

 a).
 Allow users to assign tasks to specific team members or collaborators.